 The NordicTrack Commercial 14.9 Elliptical jumps on this trend with both feet, with a 14” high-definition touchscreen that is perfect for striding away to trainer-led classes or one of the thousands of workouts in the iFit library.

 If you don’t want to do the online classes (or pay the monthly iFit subscription), the Commercial 14.9 does have 35 onboard workouts.
+You can also hook up Google Maps to the machine, allowing you to experience virtual outdoor workouts and personalized routes.

 ✅ Auto-adjusting stride length